 The information your compile in this step will be your Network Plan.

 Now that you have your plan, it’s time to decide where you are going to do your networking.
 In other words, which online platform(s) are you going to use to find, meet and interact with prospects and, later, connections.

-The most obvious one and one that is integral to any online networking strategy is LinkedIn, solely because of the fact that it has hundreds of millions of businesspeople (over 575 million as of 2019, apparently) as members.
+The most obvious one and one that is integral to any online networking strategy is LinkedIn, solely because of the fact that it has hundreds of millions of businesspeople (over 822 million as of 2022, apparently) as members.
 I think we can safely say that anyone who takes their business seriously is on LinkedIn.
-It also has a passable messaging system that allows near real-time interaction to take place and a search function that allows you to easily find specific people.
+It also has a passable messaging system that allows near real-time interaction to take place and a search function that allows you to find specific people easily.

 LinkedIn is the ideal place to start your network prospecting.
 You can search through candidates and reach out to those that meet your requirements through LinkedIn itself.

 I also use Quora as a “feeder” platform, searching for active, knowledgeable posters, who I then search for on LinkedIn and reach out to.
 I post replies to questions and ask my own questions fairly regularly.

 Twitter is also a fairly good online place to start talking to people who you may be able to include in your network.

 People who reply to my posts can also be good network prospects if their feedback is positive.
 Although not a networking platform per se, Quora has a large and active community and can be a good source for high-quality prospects.

 Medium is another website that can be beneficial to your networking efforts and can act as a “feeder” platform.
 However, you need to post articles on the site to get real traction.
 However, after doing so, you can use LinkedIn to search for and engage with those connections.

 Reddit can also be a great place to interact with people and you may be able to find connections there.
 I have poked around there and not had much luck, but I didn’t spend enough time there to see results, I suspect.